shieladixon/RC2014-TMS9918A/README.md

 There is a small library of software for RC2014+TMS video card and I am actively adding to it.
 Porting programs and games from other systems with similar screen resolutions or the same video chip is easy and I found porting 3D Monster Maze lots of fun.

+The built examples here in the cpm and 32k folders are mostly from J B Langston's repo, https://github.com/jblang/TMS9918A , just built for your convenience to run on a cp/m or classic 32k RC2014 (ie without the z180, z80ctl, or $bx port check)